fm466/chem_7870_proj_fm466/README.md

 ## Chem 7870 Project

-Model and plot the band behavior of a metal tip-semiconductor surface system, whose capacitance varies according to distance between the tip and surface.
+Model and plot the behavior of a metal tip-semiconductor surface system, whose capacitance varies according to applied voltage and distance between the tip and surface.
 Install using:

 ```